Minoration via Mixed Volumes and Cover's Problem for General Channels: Preliminary

 Let us recall the basic definition of packing in metric spaces and Sudakov's inequality for the Gaussian process.
 For more information, the reader may refer to \cite{boucheron2004concentration,van2014probability,ledoux2013probability}. \begin{defn} Let $(T,d)$ be a metric space.
 For $l>0$ and $\mathcal{A}\subseteq T$, we say that $\mathcal{A}$ is an $l$-packing if $d(x,y)> l$, for all $x,y\in \mathcal{A}$, $x\neq y$.
 The $l$-packing number, ${\sf P}_l(T)$, is defined as the maximum cardinality of an $l$-packing. \end{defn}

 Let $\{X_t\}_{t\in T}$ be a (centered) Gaussian process and equip $T$ with the natural metric

 Sudakov's inequality states that

 for some universal constant $c>0$.
-The popular presentation of Sudakov's inequality replaces the packing number in \eqref{e_sudakov} with the covering number even though the packing number bound follows first from the proof, presumably for comparisons with upper bounds on the supremum where covering numbers arise more naturally.
+The popular presentation of Sudakov's inequality replaces the packing number in \eqref{e_sudakov} with the covering number even though the packing number bound follows directly from the proof, presumably for convenient comparisons with upper bounds on the supremum (e.g.\ Dudley's integral) where covering numbers arise more naturally.
 The packing number and the covering number are equivalent up to a factor of 2 in $l$ (see e.g.\ \cite{van2014probability}) so the choice is not a critical issue.